Click the wagon number to go straight to that wagon:

 The Long Neck Riders joined the Salt Grass Trail in 1979.
 Poncho Dismukes is the longest riding member, having made the Salt Grass Trail Ride for more than 40 plus years.

 The Long Neck Riders have won several awards along the Salt Grass Trail, 2nd Place Best Wagon in 1982, 1st Place Best Wagon in 1983 and 3rd Place Best Wagon in 1984.
 They also won Best Appearing Wagon for the Houston Livestock Show and Rodeo™ Parade in 1982.
 The Long Neck Riders have had 4Salt Grass Trail Top Trail Riders: Rueben Mikeska in 1989, Poncho Dismukes in 1990, E.C.
 Kennedy in 1992, and Chad Dismukes in 2011.
 They have also had 2 Salt Grass Top Trail Horses: Mercedes in 2010 Owner Larry Davis.
 Scarlet in 2012, Owner Kristi McBride and Cochise in 2018 Owner, Teresa Witten.
-Along with being the founder of the Long Neck Riders, Poncho Dismukes currently represents the Salt Grass Trail Executive Committee on the board of directors
+Along with being the founder of the Long Neck Riders, Poncho Dismukes currently represents the Salt Grass Trail Executive Committee on the board of directors.

-Wagon 17: Double “M” Trail Riders – DR-20
+Wagon 15: Double “M” Trail Riders–DR-20

-Wagon Boss: Mitch Morgan
+Wagon Boss: Cam Morgan

-Assistant Wagon Boss: Cam Morgan
+Assistant Wagon Boss: Colton Horn

 Mule Skinner: Cam Morgan; Dusty Rhodes